logan-life/blog/src/index.md

 <br>

 {% image {src: "src/assets/images/homepage-logan.jpeg", alt: "I am looking at the camera and smiling.
-I amn wearing a black t-shirt and the straps of my black backpack are visible.
+I am wearing a black t-shirt and the straps of my black backpack are visible.
 In the background are sunny green trees and a walking path.", className: "image", widths: [350] } %}